Pontipek/Wazuh-SIEM-Lab/README.md

     <directories realtime="yes">C:\wazuh-test</directories>
     ```
    - Save and restart the Wazuh Agent service to apply the changes.
-   - test the setup by adding or modifying a file inside the C:\wazuh-test folder.
+   - Test the setup by adding or modifying a file inside the C:\wazuh-test folder.
 Wazuh should generate a   real-time alert in the dashboard under **Security Events → File Integrity Monitoring**.

    ![[File Monitoring Without Alert](images/file-monitoring-without-alert.png)](images/file-monitoring-without-alert.png)<br/><br/>